kromulak/mu-cs424-f2015/lecture-22.md

 #Prolog#
 File type: *.pl
-.pl is also associated with perl files so you need to switch emacs to [Prolog mode](http://www.emacswiki.org/emacs/PrologMode)
+.pl is also associated with Perl files so you need to switch emacs to [Prolog mode](http://www.emacswiki.org/emacs/PrologMode)
 `M-x prolog-mode`

- - Uppercase reserved for variables, eg X
+ - Uppercase reserved for variables, e.g. X
- - lowercase for constants, eg aristotle
+ - lowercase for constants, e.g. Aristotle
- - Relations instead of functions, eg `father(X,Y).` means father is a relation between X and Y
+ - Relations instead of functions, e.g. `father(X,Y).` means father is a relation between X and Y
- - Make sure to end statements with a full stop, eg `mortal(X) :- dog(X).`
+ - Make sure to end statements with a full stop, e.g. `mortal(X) :- dog(X).`
  - Uses % for comments
- - Be careful with order of axioms as can cause inf loops/crashes etc when interpreter tries to prove something
+ - Be careful with order of axioms as can cause infinite loops/crashes etc. when interpreter tries to prove something
  - Think of variables as logic variables and not as storage locations in memory like in other languages

 ###Background###
 Back in the 50s you had languages like Snowball (that was based on Strings).
 People would change the syntax slightly and call it a new language.
-As a result  there were lots of very similar languages.
+As a result, there were lots of very similar languages.
 In the 70s there was attempts at new ways of looking at programming languages.
 One such result was Prolog.

 Axioms
-It generally hard to tell if a program is right but its easy to agree on axioms.
+It generally hard to tell if a program is right but it’s easy to agree on axioms.
 The idea of Prolog is write sets of logical axioms.
-If all axioms are true then the program must be true.
+If all axioms are true, then the program must be true.
 Caution: The order of axioms affects termination so your program may never end.

 ###Coding:###